Rumpl Blankets Update | Season 12

 • Shark: None

-After taking some heat from the sharks for his high valuation, Wylie revealed that in 2020, Rumpl Blankets was on pace to have $8 million in sales.
+After taking some heat from the sharks for his high valuation, Wylie revealed that in 2020, Rumpl was on pace to have $8 million in sales.
 Each blanket costs $25 to make, wholesales for $50, and retails for $100.
-However, despite high sales, Rumpl Blankets is only operating at a 5-6% profit margin, meaning off of the $8 million, the company profits between $400-500k.

 For updates on the other products featured in Season 12 Episode 1, be sure to check the links below:

-For more Shark Tank product updates, be sure to check out our Season 12 products page!
+For more on companies and products, be sure to check out our Season 12 products page!